gcalderone/ReusePatterns.jl/README.md

 ## Installation
-The **ReusePatterns.jl** package is currently under testing, hence you may download the development version with:
+Latest version of **ReusePatterns.jl** is 0.3., which you may install with:
 ```julia
 ] add ReusePatterns
 ```

 ## Composition

-With [composition](https://en.wikipedia.org/wiki/Object_composition) we wrap an Alice's object into a structure implemented by Bob, and let Charlie use the latter without even knowing if it actually is the original Alice's object or the wrapped one by Bob.
+With [composition](https://en.wikipedia.org/wiki/Object_composition) we wrap an Alice's object into a structure implemented by Bob, and let Charlie use the latter without even knowing if it actually is the original Alice's object, or the wrapped one by Bob.

 We pursue this goal by automatically forwarding all methods calls from Bob's structure to the appropriate Alice's object.